Complete List of Heart-Healthy Foods

 Research on dairy and cardiovascular disease is evolving.
 Recent research suggests that full-fat dairy products might not increase your risk for heart disease as much as we once thought.
 However, when dairy is replaced with whole grains or plant-based oils, cardiovascular disease risk goes down.
 The American Heart Association still recommends limiting saturated fat, so choose low-fat or fat-free dairy options most often.
 (Learn more about the differences between saturated fat and unsaturated fat.)

 "Use full-fat dairy products like butter and whole milk where it really counts for flavor, but cook with plant-based oils like avocado and olive oil most often," recommends Pine.
-Another thing to watch out for in dairy products is sugar, which shows up in many flavored and plant-based alternatives.
+Another thing to watch out for in dairy products is sugar, which shows up in many flavored products and plant-based dairy alternatives.

 - Plain low-fat or fat-free yogurt